markreha/cloudworkshop/sdk/docs/development/README.md

  3. Select the GITHUB option under the Source Control section.
 Enter the URL for your Github 'cloudservices' repository.
 Click the Import button.
  4. Select the Java Project Configuration and click the Next button.
  5. Click the Save button.
  6. Setup your MySQL Database.
 Select the Workspaces menu from the left Main Menu in Codenvy.
 Select your Workspace.
 Under the Workspace Runtime configuration expand the DB Machine,  scroll down to the Servers section, and note the address DB URL in the dbserver-3306-tcp entry.
 This address (URL hostname and port) will be used in MySQL Workbench OR MySQL Admin Chrome Plugin.
-Log into  MySQL Workbench or MySQL Admin as root user (username of root and password of password) and then run the IoT.sql DDL script located in the ***docs\database*** folder within the SDK.
+Start  MySQL Workbench or log into MySQL Admin as root user (username of root and password of password) and then run the IoT.sql DDL script located in the ***docs\database*** folder within the SDK.
 You will also need to set the privileges for the *iot* schema for the pet clinic user (username of petclinic and password of password).
  7. Setup the Commands below by selecting the Commands tab (far left under the Projects tab in the Project pane).
 You can create a new Command by clicking the + icon next to the Command Category.
 These Custom Commands should be added under the Common Commands.
  8. To build and run the project invoke the following commands from the Custom Commands:
 	 - Run 'Start Tomcat' to start the Tomcat Server.